jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 #### Step1
-Initially, the conformation of the polymer is created with [ndmansfield](https://github.com/jewettaij/ndmansfield) (a random self-avoiding-curve generator), and latersmoothed with [interpolate_curve.py](../../../../../../../doc/doc_interpolate_curve.md), and then re-scaled so that the spacing between points along the curve matches the desired spacing between monomers in the polymer.
+Initially, the conformation of the polymer is created with [ndmansfield](https://github.com/jewettaij/ndmansfield) (a random self-avoiding-curve generator), and then smoothed with [interpolate_curve.py](../../../../../../../doc/doc_interpolate_curve.md), and then re-scaled so that the spacing between points along the curve matches the desired spacing between monomers in the polymer.